Skills First is committed to fairer outcomes for all Victorians

-Skills First builds on the Andrews Labor Government's commitment to the training and TAFE system.
-It will ensure Victoria's training and TAFE system is better managed and delivers programs that lead to jobs.
+Skills First builds on the Victorian Government's commitment to the training and TAFE system.
+It is ensuring Victoria's training and TAFE system is better managed and delivers programs that lead to jobs.

 Skills First offers real training for real jobs, through: